IoT For Dummies

 What is IoT?

-We don’t actually have the power to awaken non-living things.
+We don’t actually have the to awaken non-living things.
 That would be creepy.
 But we can engineer this idea.
-The Internet of Things (IoT) is the concept of connecting (everyday physical things, sensors, and actuators) with software (applications and programs running behind the sensors and actuators) to a network (e.g. internet, wifi, cellular, bluetooth, LAN, WAN) to enable them to collect and exchange data, with minimal or no human interaction needed.
+The Internet of Things (IoT) is the concept of connecting hardware (everyday physical things, sensors, and actuators) with software (applications and programs running behind the sensors and actuators) to a network (e.g. internet, wifi, cellular, bluetooth, LAN, WAN) to enable them to collect and exchange data, with minimal or no human interaction needed.

-One component involves embedding sensor software into hardware.
+One component involves embedding software into hardware.
 For a high level overview, let’s not worry about how we create this sensing ability but just know that there currently exists sensor hardware that can sense heat, temperature, moisture levels, pressure, speed, light, GPS location, electric currents, vibrations, sounds, and similar variables.
 Sensor software analyzes and processes this “sensed” data.
 Another component involves collecting and exchanging this processed data.
 An actuator enables the reactions and controlling of systems.
 Each IoT device can be programmed to do different things with the data.
 The data can be stored on a cell phone app for humans to access and control or the IoT device can be programmed to automatically perform certain actions with other connected devices when data outside of normal ranges are sensed.

 Different ways to use IoT (Photo Courtesy: Stanford Engineering, Tom Lee)